 The firm prides itself on fee transparency.
 We know the last thing clients want is to be surprised by a statement of account.
-We only charge flat or block fees for our immigration, refugee and citizenship work because we believe they represents the best value to clients and give certainty to client budgets.
-There are no hourly drafting charges, and no per minute stopwatches ticking on phone or Skype calls.
+We only charge flat block fees for our work because we believe they give the best value and certainty to clients.

 The fees you pay us are deposited into our trust account, and are held in trust for you until we complete sufficient work on your file to issue you an interim billing.
-The trust account is regulated by the Law Society and is insured by the Canada Deposit Insurance Corporation.
-And you only pay in Canadian dollars, which usually has a price advantage for overseas applicants over U.S. dollars.
+The trust account is regulated and audited by the Law Society of Ontario, and insured by the Canada Deposit Insurance Corporation.
+You only pay in Canadian dollars, which usually has a significant price advantage for overseas applicants over U.S. dollars.

 FORMS OF PAYMENT

 We accept E-Money Transfers, Wire Transfers, Bank Drafts, Visa, MasterCard, Cash, and for ongoing clients personal/business cheques.
-Due to Law Society of Upper Canada regulations, we unfortunately can't accept PayPal.
+Due to Law Society of Ontario regulations we unfortunately can't accept PayPal.

-FLAT FEES FOR SOME OF OUR MOST COMMONLY PURCHASED IMMIGRATION AND CITIZENSHIP LAW SERVICES
+FLAT FEES FOR SOME OF OUR MOST COMMONLY PURCHASED SERVICES

 Fees are plus disbursements and plus tax if applicant is inside Canada.
 Some situations may merit lower or higher fees depending on complexity.
 We offer discounts for the purchase of multiple immigration or citizenship legal services.

 Immigration Consultation (evaluation of personal or business immigration/citizenship situation, proposal of solutions, answering of client questions, provision of formal legal advice): $350.
 Can be conducted by Skype, telephone, email or in person.